The Simple High Cholesterol Diet Plan

 Have at Least One if Not Two Green Vegetables with Dinner

+You need to increase your intake of fruits and vegetables.
 A tomato slice and a couple of onion slices is not what I mean by vegetables.
 Neither are tiny carrot cubes or snow peas in a frozen dinner.
 When I say vegetables, I mean at least a cup of raw salad and a cup of cooked green vegetables.
-What type of vegetables?
+For example:

 Increasing your cooked green vegetable intake and replacing your heavy meat and chicken meals with fish is going to help.
 If you want some chicken or beef, fine, but realize that the best results will come from minimizing your consumption of animal protein.
 To lower my own high cholesterol required at least two and sometimes 3 different cooked green vegetables every evening for dinner.

 As well as cutting out meat, chicken and eggs.
 The main protein for me was fish.
 And in just 6 months, my high cholesterol of 270 was down to 160.
 Of course, if you can have cooked green vegetables in the daytime too, go for it.
 But the point is for you to make sure that you are finally binging on something worthwhile like broccoli.
 The main meal plan for dinner is 1 or 2 cooked green vegetables, at least 1 or 2 cups of each, with a lean protein and a whole food carb, like sweet potato, white potato, corn on the cob or ezekiel muffin.

 A nice way to start off your dinner is to have some fresh fruit like